jerryscript-project/iotjs/docs/devs/Inside-IoT.js.md

   jerry_value_t* jobject = (jerry_value_t*)malloc(sizeof(jerry_value_t)); // Not allowed
 ```

-Unfortunately, we strongly do not recommend that kind of pattern.
-We treat pointer-types variables in special way.
-(See [Validated Struct](Inside-IoT.js-Validated-Struct.md) for more details.)

 To achieve your wish, we recommend using `iotjs_jobjectwrap_t` for that purpose.
 `iotjs_jobjectwrap_t` is kind of weak pointer to a Javascript Object.
 It refers a Javascript object but never increase reference count so that Javascript engine can collect the object when it turns into garbage.